TacoMarco/CSGO-Crosshair-Colour-Changer/README.md

-# CSGO-Crosshair-Colour-Changer
+# CSGO Crosshair Colour Changer
-CS:GO Crosshair Changer
+Will randomly change the colour of your crosshair in csgo